vrinceanu/plasma-MDQT-simulation/README.md

 for the *<sup>2</sup>S<sub>1/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition and a re-pump laser for the *<sup>2</sup>D<sub>5/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition.

 The conventions, units and assumptions of the code are explained in reference [[1]](#references).
-For simplicity, the MDQT code consist of a single C++ source file [PlasmaMDQTSimulation.cpp](/PlasmaMDQTSimulation.cpp).
+For simplicity, the MDQT code consists of a single C++ source file [PlasmaMDQTSimulation.cpp](/PlasmaMDQTSimulation.cpp).
 Prior to running a simulation, the user must appropriately set the input parameters, which are contained in a clearly-labeled section in the first 100 lines of the MDQT code, and then compile it into an executable.
 The code uses openMP to run on multicore computers, and, for simulations of large systems, requires significant computational resources.
 For best performance we suggest running several instances at the same time on a supercomputer.

 ## Installation